-1. Finding a KNOWN piece of music
+Finding a KNOWN Piece of Printed Music

-Any piece of music for which you know the composer and the title may be found by looking in the Western Libraries Catalogue:
+Any piece of music for which you know both the composer and the title may be found by choosing the CATALOGUE tab on the Western Libraries homepage: www.lib.uwo.ca should retrieve Mozart's B-flat major Violin Concerto.
+K. 207, specifically the version for piano + a part for

-www.lib.uwo.ca

-Choose the KEYWORD (a.k.a.
-"Boolean") option of the Catalogue: combine the composer's name with a unique title, opus number, and/or thematic catalogue number, remembering to use "AND" between your keywords.
+Choose the KEYWORD search option to combine the composer's name with a unique title, opus number, or thematic catalogue number.
+Use spaces between your keywords (using a space = the Boolean "AND" operator).
+This will help to narrow your search and find desired items quickly.